danchoi/ngrender/README.md

 # ngrender

-Pure server-side rendering of AngularJS templates.
+Pure server-side rendering of AngularJS templates from the command line.

 This project is beta and not guaranteed to work with your AngularJS templates.
 YMMV.